Penix, IU athletes to help promote NHRA US Nationals in Indy

 Penix, two teammates and three other Hoosier athletes are using social media accounts to post a promo video for this weekend’s NHRA U.S. Nationals race at the suburban Indianapolis drag strip.

-It’s the first time a motorsports league has paid prominent college players to help sell tickets, and it plans to add others from campuses near each of this year’s seven remaining events — thanks to new NCAA rules allowing athletes to profit from their names, images and likenesses.
+It’s the first time a motor sports league has paid prominent college players to help sell tickets, and it plans to add others from campuses near each of this year’s seven remaining events — thanks to new NCAA rules allowing athletes to profit from their names, images and likenesses.

 “We wanted a school in close proximity to the event and individuals with strong and engaged social followings who represent this community in a positive manner,” NHRA vice president of marketing and communications Jeffrey Young told The Associated Press.
 “We wanted to deliver the excitement of an NHRA event through a quick-hitting, attention-grabbing video.”

-Note: This story has been corrected to show that the last of the 2020 Top Fuel runner-up is spelled Pruett, not Pruitt.